United Arab Emirates

-Mammoet and Aertssen Machinery Services team up to install design elements of Infinity Bridge with millimeter precision
+Mammoet and Aertssen Machinery Services team up to install design elements of Infinity Bridge with millimeter precision.

 To achieve this, crane service providers Mammoet and Aertssen Machinery Services (AMS) teamed up to install the segments, relying on a duo of powerful Demag lattice boom crawler cranes: Aertssen with its CC 3800, positioned at the northern side of the creek and Mammoet with its CC 8800-1, positioned on the southern bank.

-The Infinity bridge is 300m long, 22m wide and sits 15.5m high above the water level.
+The Infinity Bridge is 300m long, 22m wide and sits 15.5m high above the water level.
 Its infinity arch rises higher; some 42m above the creek.
-As a result of this, the mid bridge segments would require tandem lifts by two cranes positioned on opposite banks of the creek and with a working radius of 140m.
+As a result of this, the mid-bridge segments would require tandem lifts by two cranes positioned on opposite banks of the creek and with a working radius of 140m.

-These tandem lifts were performed with the CC-8800-1 handling the majority of the weight – in fact, it could position segments on the opposite side of the bridge, thanks to its main boom length and a large lifting radius.
+These tandem lifts were performed with the CC 8800-1 handling the majority of the weight – in fact, it could position segments on the opposite side of the bridge, thanks to its main boom length and a large lifting radius.

-The entire operation was completed over a period of six months, with the last piece of the infinity arch was installed in May 2021.
+The entire operation was completed over a period of six months, with the last piece of the infinity arch installed in May 2021.

-“Working in partnership with Aertssen, we provided equipment with sufficient capacity and reach, along with specialist engineering to support the operation of the CC 8800-1 to maximize the overall utilization and its capacity.” commented Somnath Bhattacharjee, Crane Operations Manager for Mammoet’s UAE Branch.
+“Working in partnership with Aertssen, we provided equipment with sufficient capacity and reach, along with specialist engineering to support the operation of the CC 8800-1 to maximize the overall utilization and its capacity,” commented Somnath Bhattacharjee, Crane Operations Manager for Mammoet’s UAE Branch.

 “Each lift required an extraordinary level of precision as the tolerances for joining the segments were a matter of millimeters.
-But when you have the right machines and a great team, all goes smoothly.” he added.
+But when you have the right machines and a great team, all goes smoothly,” he added.